ytorg/Yotter/README.md

 1. Navigate to the git repository (the one you cloned when installing).
 2. Pull new changes:
     - `git pull`
+4. Install new packages (if any):
+   - `pip install -r requirements.txt`
+   > It may be that there are no new packages to install.
+In that case, all requirements will be satisfied.
-3. Done!
+5. Done!
 You are on latest version.

 ### External access:
 > Coming soon..